-Setting resource limits
+Setting limits for services

 Limiting CPU and RAM usage